serendicoder/ipl-predictor/index.md

 # 2. Problem Definition

 The goals of this project are two-fold:<br/>
-* Firstly, we propose to **predict the likelihood of teams qualifying for the IPL playoffs**.
-We plan to train a supervised learning model, with the most discriminative features extracted from the dataset, to predict chances of each team advancing to the IPL playoffs.
+* Firstly, we predict which teams will qualify for the IPL playoffs by predicting the outcome of each group stage game and subsequently ranking the teams.
+The prediction is done by a supervised learning model, with the most discriminative features extracted from the dataset.
-* Secondly, we propose to **group players in various contract categories based on their performance**.
+* Secondly, we propose to group players in various contract categories based on their performance.
 There are five possible player contract categories (Grade-A+, Grade-A, Grade-B, Grade-C, Non-Contracted), which directly influences the players bidding amount.
-We propose to use an unsupervised clustering algorithm to tackle this problem.
+We propose to use unsupervised clustering to tackle this problem.

 # 3. Data Collection